b-pub/btest/README.md

 ## Example Usage

-A unit test executable often consists of the `main()` entry point in one compilation unit, and tests defined in possibly several other files.
-The included test program in `embtest/test`, `embtest_unittest`, is an example test program that includes isolated tests, disabled tests, and a fixture.
+A unit test program often consists of the `main()` entry point in one compilation unit, and tests defined in possibly several other files.
+The included test program in `embtest/test`, `embtest_unittest`, is an example test program that includes individual tests, disabled tests, and related tests that share a fixture.

 The simplest test program might be the following.